-NIJ is collaborated with DOJ’s Office for Access to Justice on the now closed "NIJ FY23 Research and Evaluation on the Administration of Justice" solicitation and a forthcoming report on indigent defense service models.
+NIJ is collaborating with DOJ’s Office for Access to Justice on soliciation "NIJ FY23 Research and Evaluation on the Administration of Justice" (now closed) and a forthcoming report on indigent defense service models.
 Visit our Indigent Defense page for details.

 NIJ seeks programs that are interested in participating in the NIJ Multisite Impact and Cost -Efficiency Evaluation of Veterans Treatment Courts.
 To learn more, see the webinar on NIJ’s Multisite Impact and Cost-Efficiency Evaluation of Veterans Treatment Courts.